Rakeela/dragora-notes/2022-09-23-Two-Hundred-and-Sixty-Second.md

 Maybe I need to do more organizational work.
 Maybe I just need to save a copy and jump in.

 ---
+Wait, my phone wasn't out of power.
+It was just set to minimum brightness.
+I couldn't see its screen and thought it was non-responsive.
+Oops.
+Maybe I should turn auto-brightness back on?
+I kinda like having it off, though.

+---
 Back to [[day-post-archive]]